cloud-carbon-footprint/cloud-carbon-footprint/microsite/docs/GCP.md

     - After configuring your credentials, we need to set a number of environment variables in the app, so it can authenticate.
 We use .env files to manage this.
 Reference [packages/api/.env.template](https://github.com/cloud-carbon-footprint/cloud-carbon-footprint/blob/trunk/packages/api/.env.template) for a template .env file.
 Rename this file as .env, optionally remove the comments and then set the environment variables for the “Billing Data'' approach.
 If you are only using one of these cloud providers, you can remove the environment variables associated with the other cloud provider in your `packages/api/.env` file.

     - There is also a `packages/client/.env` file that allows you to set some configuration for the data range the application requests data for.
-See [client/.env.template](https://github.com/cloud-carbon-footprint/cloud-carbon-footprint/blob/trunk/packages/client/.env.template) for a template.
+See [packages/client/.env.template](https://github.com/cloud-carbon-footprint/cloud-carbon-footprint/blob/trunk/packages/client/.env.template) for a template.
 Rename this file as .env, optionally remove the comments and then set the environment variables.

     - By default, the client uses AWS, GCP and Azure.
 If you are only using one of these cloud providers, please update the `appConfig` object in the [client Config file](https://github.com/cloud-carbon-footprint/cloud-carbon-footprint/blob/trunk/packages/client/src/Config.ts) to only include your provider in the `CURRENT_PROVIDERS` array.

-    -  `GCP_BIG_QUERY_TABLE` is the Table ID of the billing export data in the format: `PROJECT_ID.DATASET_NAME.TABLE_NAME`.
-Don't forget to replace the colon in the table id if you copy it from BigQuery.
-    -  `GCP_BILLING_PROJECT_ID` is the project id for the project that owns the Billing Export dataset.
-    -  `GCP_BILLING_PROJECT_NAME` is the project name for the project that owns the Billing Export dataset.
+    - For more details on the GCP specific configuration options and their definitions, please read the [Configuration Glossary](./configurations-glossary#variables-needed-for-the-billing-data-holistic-approach-with-gcp)

 5. Finally, start up the application: